artchann/Lisp_Interpreter/README.md

 # Lisp_Interpreter
-Core functionality based Lisp interpreter built on Allegro CL.
+Core functionality based Lisp interpreter built on Allegro CL 9.0.
 Includes primitive functions from common lisp as well as user defined functions.
 Commands shared with CommonLisp.
-Run with
+Run on linux shell with
 ```
 alisp
 ```